yeoneung/icml_rebuttal/README.md

+#Check in

+We thank you for your review and appreciate your time reviewing our paper.

+The end of the rebuttal phase is approaching.
+We would be grateful if we could hear your feedback regarding our answers to the reviews.
+We are happy to address any remaining points during the remaining period.

+Thanks in advance,

 # Reviewer 1
 Thank you for your insightful comments and engaging questions.
 Here are answers to your concerns and questions.
 - Q1: